openebs-archive/openebs-docs/docs/prerequisites.md

 ---
-id: volume
+id: prerequisites
-title: Volume
+title: Prerequisites for Installation
-sidebar_label: Volume
+sidebar_label: Prerequisites
 ---

 Content to be added